-This chapter provides information about the structure, content, and use of the system catalog tables.
+These topics provide information about the structure, content, and use of the system catalog tables.
 It also contains information about the Information Schema, which provides information about the tables, views, and columns in all the databases of the IBM Informix instance to which your user session is currently connected.